tskj/typescript-json-decoder/article.md

 Usually it does, but there is never a guarantee - and especially not a guarantee that the data from the endpoint never changes.
 It's even more insidiuous if the data mostly matches, but sometimes it returns something slightly different, because you'll probably not catch it when developing and maybe not even when testing.
 And that's how you ship a bug to production that should (and could!) have been caught at compile time.

-@TODO: Legg inn link:
 Alright but how do you catch that at compile time?
-Without [LINKLINKNLIN](https://example.com) some kind of integration of your backend and frontend types, how do you statically verify the shape of your (possibly external) API's data?
+Without [some kind of integration of your backend and frontend types,](https://functional.christmas/2020/6) how do you statically verify the shape of your (possibly external) API's data?
 Well you can't really do that easily, but you can *verify* that the data actually does match the type you say it has as it comes in.
 So that's the idea, verify early and fail hard.
 Instead of mindlessly casting (using TypeScripts `as` operator) where you introduce the possibility of error, we would like to actually test and make sure the data actually conforms to our type and rather reject the Promise if it doesn't.
 Which I think makes sense, there is no practical difference to your app whether the external endpoint is down or it returns to you data you don't understand.

 But this seems annoying, should we write parsers or validators for every type that comes in from an external source?
 That takes a lot of time, and is doubly annoying to maintain as our app and our APIs grow and change.
-That's why I wrote `typescript-json-decoder`.
+That's why I wrote TypeScript Json Decoder.
 It is a library that automatically creates what is often known as "decoders", functions that make sure your data looks the way you say it does, based on your types.
 It has no external dependencies, is lightweight, and one of its core values is that it resembles and can be swapped in, in place of your existing TypeScript type definitions without any modifications or limitations.
 I want this to be idiomatic, regular TypeScript with as little friction as possible.
 The API surface of the library is designed to intuitive and as small as possible, so that it's not a caworksse of "yet another library" for people to learn and manage in their code.
 This is merely how I wish TypeScript already worked.

-@TODO: Sjekk at linken gir meining
-Check out [the github page](https://github.com/tskj/typescript-json-decoder) to see lots of examples and explanations of the more advanced features needed to express everything a TypeScript type can.
+Check out [the GitHub page](https://github.com/tskj/typescript-json-decoder) to see lots of examples and explanations of the more advanced features needed to express everything a TypeScript type can.

-Let me give you a basic introduction to underlying idea.
-If we were to wish to replace our `User` type with a decoder for that type, we would instead write the following.
+Let me give you a basic introduction to the underlying idea.
+If we wanted to replace our `User` type with a decoder for that type, we would instead write the following.

 ```typescript
 import { decode, decoder, number, string, array } from 'typescript-json-decoder`;